 Students have the opportunity to participate in the Joseph Gabler competition at the end of ISAM.

-The 7th Joseph-Gabler Organ Competition is scheduled for Wednesday, August 1, 2018.
-The top two or three winners will be awarded prizes per decision of the international jury.
-The First Prize Winner of Joseph Gabler Prize will recieve further invitations and concert engagements.
+The 12th Joseph-Gabler Organ Competition is scheduled on Wednesday, August 7, 2024.
+The top two or three winners are awarded prizes per decision of the international jury.

 |Jürgen Essl, organist and composer|